ganemedehouse/crayoncosmos/readme.md

 ## License

 This website is licensed under CC0, which means that you are free to copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

-## Contact

-For any inquiries or further information, please visit the website [Crayon Cosmos](https://ganymedehouse.github.io/crayoncosmos/).